We host a themed, monthly network meeting, the First Wednesday Club, usually held on the first Wednesday of the month.

 The First Wednesday Club takes many forms, sometimes we deliver a skills session on a key topic such as assertiveness, other sessions have had a guest speaker followed by a Q&A session and open discussion.
-We hope to expand our events in the coming academic year, and are looking at a number of ideas, including an evening reception event and a conference.
-If you have an idea for a topic that the First Wednesday Club should cover, please get in touch with Cath Noakes.
+We hope to expand our events in the coming academic year and we are always open to new ideas and suggestions.

 Ultimately, it's a chance for women from across campus to come together and network in a friendly, supportive environment.

 'The Invisible Woman: Dealing with Erasing'

 Date: Wednesday 11 July 2018

 An open event for women at the University of Leeds.

 Two academics co-author a book, but only the male author is cited at a conference; a manager plays a major role in developing and introducing a key new policy but in presentations it somehow becomes the idea of her male boss; two people are interviewed for local radio but the female contributor is given less airtime than her male colleague

 Do any of these situations sound familiar?
 These are just some of the daily erasures in the world of academia, business and beyond, that make women feel invisible that their contributions are unacknowledged and overlooked.

 So, how can women stop these erasures happening and, when they do occur, how can they deal with them in a in a calm and assertive manner?
 This interdisciplinary event is intended to help answer these questions.
 It will cross boundaries, as we share examples and develop ways of dealing with casual or deliberate minimalizing of our work.
 We hope this will be one of many steps in a systematic approach that will help women develop a more visible presence in a variety of fields, professional and personal.